esedu-tivi/ossi2.0-front/README.md

 npm run dev

 Open localhost to view it in your browser.

-### Scripts
-dev: Runs the development server.
-build: Builds the app for production.
-preview: Previews the production build locally.

 ### Technologies Used
 React: A JavaScript library for building user interfaces.